Tomcattwo/xwing_ai2/web/README.txt

 Dedication
 ----------

-The 2nd Edition AI and Combined fileset work is dedicated to the memory of my stepson, Chris Glidden,a devoted Star Wars fan and X-Wing player, who lost his year-long fight with pancreatic cancer in January 2019.
+The 2nd Edition AI and Combined fileset work is dedicated to the memory of my stepson, Chris Glidden,a devoted Star Wars fan and X-Wing player, who lost his year-long fight with pancreatic cancer in February 2019.
 Chris was a Jedi Knight, right to the very end.
 May the Force always be with you, son.

 -------
 Credits